Betty Joel: Career

-Without any formal training, she started her own business Betty Joel Ltd. with her husband David Joel, with a furniture workshop, initially located on Hayling Island and retailing through her shop in Sloane Street.

-She began to design furniture, using the expertise of the local craftsmen from around local area who had previously worked as yacht fitters and specialized the traditional boat building woods, oak and teak.
+Friends admired the new furniture and asked the couple to make them pieces.
+Without any formal training, in 1921, she started her own business Betty Joel Ltd. with her husband David Joel, with a furniture workshop, initially located on Hayling Island and retailing through her shop in Sloane Street.
+Joel began to design furniture, using the expertise of the local craftsmen from around local area who had previously worked as yacht fitters and specialised the traditional boat building woods, oak and teak.

 The designs were first retailed through their showroom in London at 177 Sloane Street and then at 25 Knightsbridge.
 The larger premises allowed them to show a wider range of items and to hold art exhibitions.
 Exhibitions included rugs by Ivan da Silva Bruhns, the French artist, drawings by Matisse and paintings by Marie Laurencin.

 She began to design her own rugs which she had made in Tianjin, China and textiles which were manufactured in France.
 Her work in both furniture and textiles was distinctive for the use of curved lines and curvilinear shapes.

+Joel featured in a Daily Mirror a series in 1936 which asked "who are the ten young men and women shaping the future?"